 The downward revision by the VREG of the parameters for setting the allowed incomes during the tariff period 2021-2024 results in a downward trend for the revenues and cash flows that can be generated by the DSOs in their regulated businesses of electricity and gas distribution.
-The exact impact can, however, only be estimated reliably once the exact allowed income for each of those four years will have been formally set by VREG (which generally occurs around mid-October of the preceding year).
-The 2021-2024 tariff methodology also inspired Moody's and Creditreform's decisions to lower the Issuer's rating outlook from 'stable' to 'negative' in 2020.
+The exact impact can, however, only be estimated reliably once the exact allowed income for each of those four years will have been formally set by the VREG (which generally occurs around mid-October of the preceding year).
+The 2021-2024 tariff methodology also inspired Moody's and Creditreform's decisions to lower the Issuer's credit rating outlook from 'stable' to 'negative' in 2020.
 In June 2021, however, the Issuer and the Guarantors themselves approved a set of mitigating measures which aim at lessening the negative impact of the 2021-2024 tariff methodology on the Guarantors' financial position.
-In summary, these measures entail: (1) requesting advances from the regulator in relation to the accelerated roll-out of digital metering, so that the allowed income is temporarily increased to cope with the additional need for financing; (2) setting strict technical and financial criteria for evaluating investments ('capex'); (3) implementing extra cost savings in order to reach the cost saving target of EUR 150 million by the end of 2024, as set by VREG; and (4) adjusting the dividend policy, starting with the dividends for the financial year 2022, taking into account the ratio 'equity on RAB' in each missionentrusted company shareholder.
-In light of these mitigating measures, Moody's has decided to reinstate the Issuer's 'stable' rating outlook (see section 1.4 - 'The Issuer's corporate ratings' for further information).
+In summary, these measures entail: (1) requesting advances from the regulator in relation to the accelerated roll-out of digital metering, so that the allowed income is temporarily increased to cope with the additional need for financing; (2) setting strict technical and financial criteria for evaluating investments ('capex'); (3) implementing extra cost savings in order to reach the cost saving target of EUR 150 million by the end of 2024, as set by the VREG; and (4) adjusting the dividend policy, starting with the dividends for the financial year 2022, taking into account the ratio 'equity on RAB' in each mission-entrusted company shareholder.
+In light of these mitigating measures, Moody's has decided to reinstate the Issuer's 'stable' credit rating outlook and Creditreform affirmed the Issuer's A+ credit rating with negative outlook (see section 1.4 - 'The Issuer's corporate ratings' for further information).

-The allowed income for each of the Guarantors for the year 2021, both for electricity and gas, was established by the VREG decisions dated 8 October 2020.
+The allowed income for each of the Guarantors for the year 2022, both for electricity and gas, was established by the VREG decisions dated 8 October 202185.